McDonald’s Marketing Mix (4P) Analysis

 Advertisements are the most notable promotion tactics in McDonald’s marketing strategy.
 The corporation uses TV, radio, print media, and online media for its advertisements.
 On the other hand, sales promotions are used to draw more customers to the company’s restaurants.
 For example, McDonald’s offers discount coupons, freebies, and special deals and offers for certain products and product bundles, as a way of attracting more consumers.
 In addition, the company’s marketing mix involves public relations to promote the fast-food business to the target market through goodwill and brand strengthening.
 For instance, the Ronald McDonald House Charities and the McDonald’s Global Best of Green environmental program support communities while boosting the value of the corporate brand.
 Occasionally, the company’s promotional mix uses direct marketing, such as for corporate clientele, local governments, or community events and parties.
 In this element of its marketing mix, McDonald’s Corporation emphasizes advertising as its main approach to promoting its products.
 The brand and other business competitive advantages specified in the SWOT analysis of McDonald’s contribute to the effectiveness of promotional activities in this marketing mix element.

-Prices and Pricing Strategies in McDonald’s 4Ps
+Price in McDonald’s 4Ps

 This element of the marketing mix specifies the price points and price ranges of the company’s food and beverage products.
 The aim is to use prices to maximize profit margins and sales volume.
 In its 4P, McDonald’s uses a combination of the following pricing strategies: